Is a Raw Food Diet Good for Cats?

 processed.

-Raw food comes frozen as patties, cubes, nuggets, etc. and frozen is
+Raw food comes frozen as patties, sliders, cubes, nuggets, etc. and frozen is

 temperature.